jerryliu3/EMG-Exercise-Analysis/README.md

 	* Option 2: get the data off the phone and run seglearn on a computer

 3. Improve machine learning and database handling

+4. Test interfacing of the app and the Bluno Beetle instead of the app and Arduino for communication